scarletbright/avalanche-docs/docs/v1.0/en/tutorials/atomic-swap.md

 }' -H 'content-type:application/json;' 127.0.0.1:9650/ext/bc/P
 ```

-Now we can check the account's balance and verify that is has the AVA:
+Now we can check the account's balance and verify that is has the AVAX:

 ```json
 curl -X POST --data '{